-Git is a Distributed Version Control System (DVCS) used to save different versions of a file (or set of files) so that any version is retrievable at will.
+Git is a Distributed Version Control System (DVCS) used to save different versions of a file (or set of files) — wherein any version is retrievable at will.

-Git also makes it easy to record and compare different file versions.
-This means that details about what changed, who changed what, or who initiated an issue are reviewable anytime.
+Git makes it easy to record and compare different file versions.
+Consequently, details about what changed, who changed what, or who initiated an issue are reviewable anytime.

 What is a Version Control System?

-A Version Control System (VCS) refers to the method used to save a file’s versions for future reference.
+A Version Control System (VCS) refers to the specific method employed to save a file’s versions for future references.

 Intuitively, many people already version control their projects by renaming different versions of the same file in various ways like